GET IN TOUCH

 Payment Options to Resolve the Lien on California Tax

-Here are the main ways to resolve a California state tax lien tied to your 2011 return, each with its requirements and impact on your finances:
+Here are the main ways to resolve a California state tax lien tied to your 2011 return, each with its own requirements and impact on your finances.

-• Full Payment of the 2011 Tax Debt: The fastest path to resolution is paying your full outstanding balance, including all penalties and interest.
-Once the Franchise Tax Board (FTB) processes the payment, it will release the lien, typically within 30 days, clearing the record from encumbering your property or credit.
+The fastest path to resolution is paying your full outstanding balance, including all penalties and interest.
+Once the Franchise Tax Board processes the payment, it will begin the lien release process, clearing the record from encumbrance on your property.

 By carefully evaluating these options and choosing the one that best fits your financial situation, you can resolve the lien and move forward without the burden of lingering 2011 tax debt.